-Growth Opportunities

-- Ontario as an incumbent utility, Brookfield Infrastructure is well placed to connect new projects (driven by recent legislative changes) to the existing grid. - Texas expected strong economic growth and aging infrastructure to drive required expansion and upgrades of existing transmission system. - Chile upgrades and expansions of the electricity transmission system required to satisfy increased electricity demand from strong economic growth in the region.
+Regulatory Environment All operations are located in regions with stable regulatory environments: Ontario transmission lines are 100% regulated under a historical cost of service regime, subject to periodic review; Texas operations regulated based on a historical cost of services regulatory regime; and Chile regulated revenues determined every four years based on a 10% annuity real rate return on replacement cost plus annual payments for operational, maintenance and administrative costs.
+Ontario - as an incumbent utility, Brookfield Infrastructure is well placed to connect new projects Growth Opportunities (driven by recent legislative changes) to the existing grid.
+Texas - expected strong economic growth and aging infrastructure to drive required expansion and upgrades of existing transmission system.
+Chile - upgrades and expansions of the electricity transmission system required to satisfy increased electricity demand from strong economic growth in the region.
+Regulated Distribution Description UK - the largest independent "last mile" natural gas and electricity connections provider (approximately 2 million connections).
+South America - provides power to 427,000 customers in the Boyacá province of Colombia (approximately 150 km north of Bogotá).
+Strategic Position UK - market leader based on new gas and electricity connection sales and total installed connections among independent utilities, with cash flow underpinned by a diverse customer base.
+South America - provides power to a primarily residential customer base, with nearly 100% urban electrification and 92% rural electrification in the areas Brookfield Infrastructure services.
+Regulatory Environment UK - energy retailers charged based on the tariff of the connecting distribution utility with which Brookfield Infrastructure is interconnected, adjusted annually and protected from inflation via a cap and floor.
+South America - annuity returns based on the replacement cost of its systems plus a charge to cover operating expenses determined every 5 years.

-Regulated Distribution

-Description

-- UK the largest independent "last mile" natural gas and electricity connections provider (approximately 2 million connections). - South America provides power to 427,000 customers in the Boyacá province of Colombia (approximately 150 km north of Bogotá).

-Strategic Position

-- UK market leader based on new gas and electricity connection sales and total installed connections among independent utilities, with cash flow underpinned by a diverse customer base. - South America provides power to a primarily residential customer base, with nearly 100% urban electrification and 92% rural electrification in the areas Brookfield Infrastructure services.

-Regulatory Environment

-- UK energy retailers charged based on the tariff of the connecting distribution utility with which Brookfield Infrastructure is interconnected, adjusted annually and protected from inflation via a cap and floor. - South America annuity returns based on the replacement cost of its systems plus a charge to cover operating expenses determined every 5 years.
 Brookfield Infrastructure's current regulatory return is in excess of 13%.

-Growth Opportunities

-- UK organic growth driven by connections, bundled service offerings and new product lines (e.g. "fiber to home") with further growth aided by the continual opening up of the electricity market to independent connections providers. - South America strong economic growth expected from emerging industrial industries in Boyacá.
+Growth Opportunities UK - organic growth driven by connections, bundled service offerings and new product lines (e.g. "fibre to home") with further growth aided by the continual opening up of the electricity market to independent connections providers.
+South America - strong economic growth expected from emerging industrial industries in Boyacá.
 Brookfield Infrastructure continues to assess vertical expansion opportunities (as permitted by license) into the generation, transmission, and retail sectors.

-(c) Transport
+c.
+Transport